 4. File a police report: If the police don’t come to the scene, file an accident report at a local police station or your insurance agency a day or two later.
 It will be important if injuries from the crash (such as whiplash) don’t appear for several days and you or another party needs to file a liability claim.

 5. Notify your insurance carrier: The sooner you make your insurance company aware of the crash, the sooner it can start the claim process.

-6. Get your vehicle repaired: The choice of where to get the repairs done is yours, and you can ask your insurance company for body shop recommendations.
-Plus, we can help with that at one of our AAA Approved Auto Repair facilities—simply find the one closest to you.
+6. Get your vehicle repaired: The choice of where to get the repairs done is yours, and you can ask your insurance company for recommendations.
+We can help with mechanical repairs at one of our AAA Approved Auto Repair facilities—simply find the one closest to you.

 What to do in a breakdown: after it happens

 Locations, traffic patterns and vehicle problems vary—so the following are general suggestions, not rigid rules: